Types

 Performance

-For best performance, use scalar key-value pairs for metadata and prefer$eq
+For best performance, use scalar key-value pairs for metadata and prefer$eq, $and and $or filters where possible.

 Those variants are most consistently able to make use of indexes.